nodejs/node/COLLABORATOR_GUIDE.md

 #### How are LTS Branches Managed?

-There are currently two LTS branches: `v6.x` and `v4.x`.
-Each of these is paired with a staging branch: `v6.x-staging` and `v4.x-staging`.
+There are multiple LTS branches, e.g. `v8.x` and `v6.x`.
+Each of these is paired with a staging branch: `v8.x-staging` and `v6.x-staging`.

 As commits land on the master branch, they are cherry-picked back to each staging branch as appropriate.
 If the commit applies only to the LTS branch, the